Classics in Cambodia : August 8-21

 We have exclusive use of a guesthouse tranquilly located on the way to the Angkor Wat World Heritage Center and nestled in a grove of shady trees.
 It is a hidden gem in Siem Reap.
 A small hotel with only 12 rooms each with a bathtub and a balcony or garden view.
-The hotel is located within a few minutes walk to Angkor National Museum, Preah Enkosai Temple Pagoda, Angkor Conservation Authority and Siem Reap River, a 5-minute tuk tuk journey to the magnificent temples of Angkor Wat and a 6-minute tuk tuk ride away from the hustle and bustle of Siem Reap city center.
+The hotel is located within a few minutes walk to Angkor National Museum, Preah Enkosai Temple Pagoda, Angkor Conservation Authority and Siem Reap River, a 5-minute tuk tuk journey to the magnificent temples of Angkor Wat and a 6-minute ride away from Siem Reap city center.

 Rooms feature air conditioning and the hotel has Wifi and laundry service.
 All rooms are doubles or triples.

-Students may travel with our chaperone on both legs of the journey, from New York City to Siem Reap and from Siem Reap to New York City.
+Students may travel with our chaperone on both legs of the journey, from New York City to Siem Reap and from Siem Reap to New York City or from Florence to Siem Reap and back to New York City.
 Calder Classics will arrange transportation between the airport and the residence for those students who choose to travel with the chaperones.